SpaceWalker162/spacewalker162.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my site!
-My name is Savvas and I am currently a PhD fellow at KTH, Royal Institute of Technology.
+My name is Savvas and I am currently a postdoctoral researcher at KTH, Royal Institute of Technology.

 My research interests are in the broader area of Space & Plasma Physics, Space Weather and Machine Learning applications.